microsoft/EdgeML/docs/README_BONSAI_OSS.md

 ## Running on USPS-10

-Following the instructions in the [common readme](../README.md) will give you a binaries for BonsaiTrain and BonsaiTest along with a folder called usps10 with train and test datasets.
+Following the instructions in the [common readme](../README.md) will give you a binaries for BonsaiTrain and BonsaiPredict along with a folder called usps10 with train and test datasets.

 For running Training separately followed by prediction
 ```bash